sa4s-serc/switch/README.md

 docker-compose up
 ```

+> Wait until ready, this may take time to install depending on the internet connection.
-> This will take time to install, once ready, Elasticsearch is accessible at http://localhost:9200/, and Kibana at http://localhost:5601/.
+> You can check if it's ready by accessing Elasticsearch at http://localhost:9200/, and Kibana at http://localhost:5601/.

 > Use a different terminal for the rest of the steps.